mcmc101001/StudyStash/README.md

 As StudyStash is a personalised revision platform, we require user authentication to provide unique experiences for each user.

 For authentication, we decided to use Google's OAuth to make it as easy as possible for users to sign up and log in.
 We also decided to use NextAuth to handle the authentication flow over implementing it ourself, as we highly valued security and wanted an established library to handle it for our app.
-It also provides a simple API to handle authentication, and also provide JSON Web Tokens (JWTs) for session tokens.
+It also provides a simple API to handle authentication, and also provide JSON Web Tokens (JWTs) which are .

 #### Implementation

 When a user logs in through Google OAuth, their name, email and picture is retrieved from Google and stored in the SQL database if the user is not already stored.
 A JWT is also generated and stored in the browser's cookies, and is used to authenticate the user for subsequent requests.
-The JWT is crytographically encrypted (via JWE)
+The JWT is crytographically encrypted (via JWE) and is stored in server-readable-only cookies to prevent XSS attacks.
+The JWT is also set to expire after 7 days, and the user is logged out when the JWT expires.
+The JWT is also set to expire after 7 days, and the user is logged out when the JWT expires.

 (insert authentication flow diagram)